GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 Requires to reload DevTools.

 {% Aside 'gotchas' %}
 This setting overrides {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/VPpFJAIWgNSaTmnYrqNP.svg", alt="Drop-down.", width="24", height="24" %} **Default indentation**.
-In the video below, the default indentation is set to eight spaces, while the detected indentation in the file is two spaces.
+In the following video, the default indentation is set to eight spaces, while the detected indentation in the file is two spaces.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/VPpFJAIWgNSaTmnYrqNP.svg", alt="Drop-down.", width="24", height="24" %} **Show whitespace characters: All** lets you to see whitespace characters as dots (`...`) and tabs as lines (`—`).
 {% endAside %}